Expressivity of Spiking Neural Networks: Main results

+\begin{hproof} Any multi-layer ANN with ReLU activation is simply an alternating composition of affine functions $A^\ell$ determined by the weights $W^\ell$ and biases $B^\ell$ in layer $\ell$ and a non-linear function represented by $\sigma$.
+Thus, to construct an LSNN $\Phi$ that realizes $\mathcal{R}_\Psi$, we first construct LSNNs that realize affine-linear functions and the ReLU non-linearity.
+Subsequently, we compose these subnetworks to obtain $\Phi$.
+Thereby, we realize $A^\ell$ by an LSNN with the same weights $W^\ell$, which may be negative.
+Therefore, in the LSNN construction, we rely on the value of the threshold parameter, which may depend on $[a,b]$, and auxiliary neurons with appropriate weights that ensure the firing of the output neurons and the desired (continuous) realization. \end{hproof}

+\begin{remark} The result can be generalized to ANNs with varying widths that employ any type of PWL activation function.
+We note that the encoding scheme that converts the analog values into the time domain plays a crucial role.
+We construct a two-layer LSNN that realizes $\sigma$ via the encoding scheme ($T_{\text{in}} + \cdot$) and ($T_{\text{out}} + \cdot$).
+At the same time, the encoding scheme ($T_{\text{in}} - \cdot$) and ($T_{\text{out}} - \cdot$) fails in the two-layer case, whereas utilizing an inconsistent input and output encoding enables us to construct a one-layer LSNN that realizes $\sigma$.
+This shows that not only the network but also the applied encoding scheme is highly relevant.
+For details, we refer to Appendix \ref{sec:RealizingReLU_app}. \end{remark}

-\begin{remark} The aforementioned result can be generalized to ANNs with varying widths that employ any type of piecewise linear activation function. \end{remark} \begin{remark} In this work, the complexity of neural networks is assessed in terms of the number of computational units and layers.
-However, the complexity of an SNN can be captured in different ways as well.
-For instance, the total number of spikes emitted in an SNN is related to its energy consumption (since emitting spikes consumes energy).
-Hence, the minimum number of spikes to realize a given function class may be a reasonable complexity measure for an SNN (with regard to energy efficiency).
-Further research in this direction is necessary to evaluate the complexity of SNNs via different measures with their benefits and drawbacks. \end{remark}
+It is well known that ReLU-ANNs not only realize CPWL mappings but that every CPWL function can be represented by ReLU-ANNs \citep{arora_2016_understandingNN}.
+Theorem \ref{thm:approx_SNN_from_ANN} implies that LSNNs are as expressive as any ReLU-ANN, i.e., LSNNs can represent every ReLU-ANN and thereby every CPWL function with similar complexity.
+However, in a hypothetical real-world implementation, which certainly includes some noise, the constructed LSNN is not necessarily robust with respect to input perturbation.
+Additionally, the complexity of an LSNN can be captured in other ways than in terms of the number of computational units and layers, e.g., the total number of spikes emitted in LSNNs is related to its energy consumption since emitting spikes consumes energy.
+Hence, the minimum number of spikes needed to realize a given function class may be a reasonable complexity measure with regard to energy efficiency for SNNs.
+Further research in these directions is necessary to analyze the behaviour under noise and provide error estimations as well as to evaluate the complexity of LSNNs via different measures with their benefits and drawbacks.